YinkTech/weather-app/readme.md

 # Weather App
-> This project is a webpack Api functions, getting wather data from api
+> This project is a webpack Api function, getting weather data from API.
+By typing the city of choice in the search bar.

 ## Home Page
 ![screenshot](./)